 Probably the most beautiful of all dolphin are the Pacific White-Sided Dolphin.
 This striking creature features white stripes along their top side and a distinctly different dorsal fin.
 Although they are typically only seen in the area from May through November, they are especially fun to watch as they play alongside the boat.

-- Risso’s Dolphin – One of the largest members of the dolphin family, Risso’s Dolphin look quite different than the dolphins you typically see.
-They are dark gray with a great deal of white scarring, which is due to their battles with squid, their main prey.
-These creatures are typically found offshore, so they are not seen as often as their counterparts but make a wonderful discovery if you are lucky enough to catch a glimpse.
+One of the largest members of the dolphin family, Risso’s Dolphin look quitedifferent than the dolphins you typically see.
+They are dark gray with a great deal of white scarring, which is due to their lucky enough to catch a glimpse battles with squid, their main prey.
+These creatures are typically found offshore, so they are not seen as often as their counterparts but make a wonderful discovery if you are

-Also, be sure to check out our new adventure, the Dolphin & Whale Watching Sunset Cruise which takes place in June, July and August.
-This new adventure was designed specifically for nature lovers and gives you the best of dolphin & whale watching tours combined.
+This adventure was designed specifically for nature lovers and gives you the best of dolphin & whale watching tours combined.
 Our friendly crew provides you with sightings of beautiful whales & dolphins while educating you about these amazing animals.
-Make memories to last a lifetime with Cruise San Diego dolphin & whale watching tours.
+Make memories to last a lifetime with San Diego Whale Watch dolphin & whale watching tours.